 - “Wigwag” lights (flashing headlights).17

-You are only guilty of evading a peace officer causing death or injury if the act of evading an officer causes death or serious bodily injury.
+You are only guilty of evading a peace officer causing death or injury if the act of evading an officer causes a death or serious bodily injury.

 This means that both of the following must be true: